surniaulula/wpsso/readme.txt

 	* *None*
 * **Improvements**
 	* The default "&lt;head&gt; Attributes Filter Hook" option value has been changed from "language_attributes" to "head_attributes".
-	* Added a check on theme activation / update for a an un-modified &lt;head&gt; element in the header.php theme template.
-If found, a warning will be displayed with a feature to modify the &lt;head&gt; element in order to include a "head_attributes" filter function call.
+	* Added a check on theme activation / update for a standard &lt;head&gt; element (without an attribute filter) in the header.php theme template.
+If found, a warning will be displayed with a feature to modify the &lt;head&gt; element in order to include the new "head_attributes" filter.
 * **Bugfixes**
 	* *None*
 * **Developer Notes**